andrebfc/Janus-Parser-with-antlr4/README.md

 ## COMPILE

-Into JanusParser folder use 'make' command to compile.
+Into 'src' folder use 'make' command to compile.

 ## STARTING PARSING